Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/blog/Governance/20211016/index.md

 We must experiment with rules because we didn't crack the nut yet.
 What are the true rules?
 If you imagine a t shirt with Game B is written on it and on the back when you turn, you see, “we don't play” that means we are serious.
 Game A is the game which the current politics and industry is playing. *- precis of Mihaela - 1:09:23*

+### Gary - Set an intention, take an action, let go

+If we go back to before there were cell phones, smartphones, and everybody glued to their screen.
+When I was a kid, we had to go and ring a doorbell, and invite someone to play a game.

+If you can set an intention, take an action, let go.
+If the intention is to invite somebody to play this game and someone else joins the game.
+Now you build consensus around the rules of what it means to play the game.
+So, if we're playing a game, are we playing the same game?
+Are we engaging in this game that has the same rules?
+If we have the capacity and ability to allow people to enrol other people in the possibility of playing a game.
+Maybe it is the creation of a Dapp that revolutionizes local food production and food distribution?
+Let's play that game.
+Let's play a game of reforestation. *- precis of Gary - 1:10:52*